MHaringa/insurancerating/docs/reference/add_relativities.md

-# Add expert-based relativities to a refinement workflow
+# Add sublevel relativities to a refinement workflow

-Splits an existing model variable into more detailed tariff segments using supplied relativities.
-This is useful when the GLM is fitted on a coarser rating factor for credibility or stability, but the final tariff needs a more detailed split that is based on portfolio exposure, expert judgement or externally agreed relativities.
+Divide one or more levels of an existing GLM risk factor into more detailed tariff levels using supplied relativities.
+This can be appropriate when the GLM is estimated on a coarser factor for statistical stability, while a documented actuarial segmentation is required within sufficiently homogeneous model levels.

 ## Usage